Focus areas: International cooperation, global public goods, climate change, ocean governance, infectious diseases

 Scott Barrett is a leading scholar on transnational and global challenges, ranging from climate change to disease eradication.
-His research focuses on how institutions like norms, customary law, resolutions, and treaties can be used to promote international cooperation.
+His research focuses on how institutions like customary law and treaties can be used to promote international cooperation.

 He has advised a number of international organizations, including the United Nations, the World Bank, the OECD, the European Commission, and the International Task Force on Global Public Goods.
 He was previously a lead author of the Intergovernmental Panel on Climate Change and a member of the Academic Panel to the Department of Environment in the UK.

 Barrett previously taught at the Johns Hopkins University School of Advanced International Studies in Washington, DC, where he also directed the International Policy program.
 Before that, he was on the faculty of the London Business School.
-He has also been a visiting scholar at Yale.
+He has also held visiting positions at Yale, Princeton, Université Paris 1 Panthéon-Sorbonne, the Institute for Advanced Study in Berlin, and École Polytechnique.

 Barrett is a research fellow with the Beijer Institute (Stockholm), CESifo (Munich), and the Kiel Institute of World Economics.